benbrignell/frisbeefodder-issues/README.md

 * Adobe Illustrator
 * SVG
 * svgo
-* GitHub Pages
+* GitHub/Pages

 For a number of reasons, very few beautiful webcomics work well on multiple devices.
+Most webcomics are designed as images and not URLs.
 Once I have finished a few things I'm planning on open sourcing this for others to use as a starting point and hopefully make it easier.

 If you're interested in using it [let me know on Twitter](http://twitter.com/benbrignell)